 Employment Background Check Strategies to Minimise Insider and Post-hire Threats

 Employers must conduct due diligence ‘before AND after’ hiring an employee or vendor.
-While this requires spending money, and the cost of employment background check can be seen as a drag on the bottom line.
-To paraphrase a well-known 1970’s marketing slogan:
+While this requires spending money, and the cost of employment, background checks can be seen as a drag on the bottom line.
+To paraphrase, a well-known 1970’s marketing slogan:

 It has been estimated that the cost of an average level single bad hire can run from $10,000 to $100,000 given time wasted to recruit, hire, train and to replace the bad hire.

-Employers are increasingly concerned about the risks associated with employees, temporary workers, independent contractors, and others who have the ability to wreak havoc on an organisation from the inside.
-This is often referred to as “insider threat.”
+Employers are increasingly concerned about the risks associated with employees, temporary workers, independent contractors, and others who have the ability to wreak havoc on an organization from the inside.
+This is often referred to as an “insider threat.”

-The good news is that employers can take steps to minimise surprises by a well thought out pre-employment screening programme.
+The good news is that employers can take steps to minimize surprises by a well thought out pre-employment screening program.